-Learning about the two terms and the difference between them is important and can empower individuals with Alzheimer’s or another dementia, their families and their caregivers with necessary knowledge.
+Learning about the two terms and the difference between them is important and can empower individuals living with Alzheimer’s or another dementia, their families and their caregivers with necessary knowledge.

 Dementia describes a group of symptoms associated with a decline in memory, reasoning or other thinking skills.
 Many different types of dementia exist, and many conditions cause it.
 Mixed dementia is a condition in which brain changes of more than one type of dementia occur simultaneously.
 Alzheimer's disease is the most common cause of dementia, accounting for 60-80% of dementia cases.